Mit-Shah05/Low-Rate-Denial-Of-Service-Attack/README.md

 # Usage
 Each module is organized into separate directories with instructions provided within the respective folders.
 Modules can be executed independently based on the analysis or simulation required.

+## Dataset Access
+This project uses the CIC-DDoS dataset hosted on Kaggle.
+The dataset is not stored in the repository due to size constraints.

+To run the code:
+1. Install dependencies:
+   pip install kagglehub[pandas-datasets]
+2. Ensure you are authenticated with Kaggle
+3. Run the data loading script

+Dataset source: cyb3rcat/cicddos-dataset (Kaggle)

 Academic Note
 This project was developed as part of an academic study to explore LDOS attack behavior and analysis techniques.
 It is intended for educational and research purposes only.